distributedlife/ensemble-website/source/views/docs/integrating-engines.md

 A basic *Ensemble* project exists that is pre-configured for [three.js](http://threejs.org/) and [howler.js](http://goldfirestudios.com/blog/104/howler.js-Modern-Web-Audio-Javascript-Library).

-The work occurs in a `ViewLogic` plugin.
+The work occurs in a `View` plugin.

 ## three.js
 Require the npm package: [ensemblejs-threejs](https://github.com/ensemblejs/threejs) to get access to the THREE object.